rt2yrru/youtube_dl_custom_old/README.md

                - using youtube-dl via c and c++
 	       - currently testing their behaviour

-	       -This will be soon added into this project under sub directory c for c
+	       -This project has been merged and is  under sub directory C and C++ likewise
-	       c++ for c++